curious-machines/gp-data-transformer/docs/guide.md

 - The generator receives a dictionary of captured items created by the pattern matcher.
 It constructs a new data structure, using a mixture of static content and captured values.
 - The structure output by the generator becomes the resulting value of the transform

-## Identify Step
+## Identity Step

-The simplest step is one that does nothing to its current structure.
+The simplest sequence has a single step that does nothing to its current structure.
 The special symbol '$' refers to the current structure and can be used as the return value for that step.
 This can be referred to as an identity step.

 ```
 echo '{"a": 10}' | dt '$'